 Playoff format may be the same as was played during local league play or may be amended by the LLC should issues arise for finishing the league.

 Alabama invitational championships do not require any local league play.

 (Exception): Players playing their local league at state may participate in their local league and one other league type during the championship.
 Those included will be the 18 & Over 5.0 men and women, the 55 & Over 9.0 men and women, the 18 & Over 9.0 and 10.0 Mixed, the 40 & Over 9.0 Mixed.
 Also included will be 55 & Over Tri-Level.
 No accommodations for scheduling will be made at the State Championships.
 For these levels all roster addition deadlines must occur by the date set by the State League Coordinator.

 Players who qualify for an Adult 18 & Over, Adult 40 & Over, Adult 55 & Over and/or Adult 65 & over team(s) may advance on more than one team within an age group only if they are different NTRP levels.
 Players who qualify for a Mixed Doubles 18 & Over and/or Mixed Doubles 40 & Over team(s) may advance on more than one team within an age group only if they are different NTRP levels.
 No accommodations for scheduling will be made at any championship for teams with players that may be competing on two or more teams during a championship.

 A team winning both seasons without identical rosters for both seasons must choose which season roster will represent their local league at championship.
 A team winning both seasons with identical rosters will represent the season chosen by the Alabama Adult League committee.

-Section V: Grievance Procedures - For full Grievances Procedures refer to Section 3.00 of the USTA League Regulations:
+Section V: Grievance Procedures – (For full Grievances Procedures and Grievance Types refer to Section 3.00 of the USTA League Regulations)

-The above list of the grievance and grievance appeal committee members may be amended by the local league coordinator in the event a conflict exist.
+The above list of the grievance and grievance appeal committee members may be amended by the LLC in the event a conflict exist.